Banff Sport Medicine Foundation Fellowship in Sport Medicine and Arthroscopic Reconstruction of the Knee and Shoulder

 Banff and the Bow Valley is an active outdoor community that hosts a variety of National and International sporting events each year.
 The Banff Sport Medicine physicians are involved with providing coverage for events such as FIS World Cup Ski and Snowboard, and the Canadian Finals Rodeo.
 They also work directly as team physicians for Canadian Pro Rodeo, Alpine Canada, and Canada Snowboard.
 Opportunities exist for the fellow to participate in event coverage as well as team travel when appropriate.
 We encourage striving for the Canadian Academy of Sport and Exercise Medicine (CASEM) on-field coverage criteria and certification during the Fellowship year.

-Remuneration for Canadian graduates will be from surgical and assisting fees.
+Remuneration will be directly from Alberta Health billing.
 Thirty percent overage of all billings will be charged for administration of the Fellowship and to support the BSMF research and education programs.
-International Medical School graduates need to be self-funded.
 Start up expenses (College of Physicians and Surgeons of Alberta licensing fee, Canadian Medical Protective Association insurance coverage, and any other administrative fees associated with licensing in Alberta) are the responsibility of the Fellow.
 Research funding for BSMF Fellows is available for appropriate and high quality proposals by application.